supercat1337/rpc/README.md

 ### The library consists of the following classes and functions:
 - responseEventHandler class: This class is used to handle RPC responses and events.
-- RequestMessage class: This class is used to create RPC requests.
+- RPCRequestMessage class: This class is used to create RPC requests.
 - RPCDataResponseMessage class: This class is used to create RPC responses.
 - RPCErrorResponseMessage class: This class is used to create RPC error responses.
 - RPCPagedResponseMessage class: This class is used to create RPC paged responses.